-- As participants shoot, I’ll circulate among them individually to guide, coach, and assist, but will generally remain at 6’+ distance.
-If a participant wants or needs help that requires me to be closer than 6’, I’ll mask and will ask the participant to also do so.
+- As participants shoot, I circulate among them individually to guide, coach, and assist, but will remain at 6’+ distance.
+If a participant wants or needs help that requires me to be closer, I always have a mask in my pocket.

 - Hand sanitizer will be available throughout the workshop day

 - Alcohol wipes will be available for participants to wipe down their camera equipment if – and as often as – they wish.

 - During past field workshops, we gathered at the end of the day – sometimes in the field viewing camera LCDs, sometimes at a restaurant or coffee shop with laptops, to compare images and discuss favorites from the day.
 In 2022, we will instead meet via a Zoom meeting after the workshop for this activity.
 I’m planning 90 minutes for these next-day follow-up image sharing sessions.